Ayios Savvas, Nicosia

-Ayios Savvas is a neighbourhood, quarter, mahalla or parish of Nicosia, Cyprus and the parish church thereof.
+Ayios Savvas (Άγιος Σάββας) is a neighbourhood, quarter, mahalla, or parish of Nicosia, Cyprus and the parish church thereof.

-At the last census (2011) it had a population of 581, an increase from a population of 523 in 2001.
+At the 2011 census, it had a population of 581, an increase from a population of 523 in 2001.
 It covers 25 streets in the south of Nicosia within the walls.

 History

 It is one of the 24 historic neighbourhoods of Nicosia within the walls.
-In 1946 it had a population of 1,266 of which 1,211 were Greek Cypriot, 39 Turkish Cypriot and 16 others.
+In 1946 it had a population of 1,266 of which 1,211 were Greek Cypriot, 39 were Turkish Cypriot, and 16 were of other people groups.

 The church was built in 1850 and 1851.

 Parish church

 The church stands on the corner of St. Savvas and Aeschylus streets.

-It was built in 1850 and 1851 on the foundations of an earlier church, probably Byzantine.
+It was built in 1850 and 1851 on the foundations of an earlier, probably Byzantine church.
 It is a two-aisled building with four entrances and a portico built most probably in 1900 when the belfry was built too.
 The south wall of the church most probably belongs to the previous church.
 Though the church has no architectural interest, nevertheless it contains some old portable icons as well as some old furniture.